 4.5.3.
-Dissemination of Pass/Fail results and counselling for failed candidates the candidates electronically.
+Dissemination of Pass/Fail results and counselling for failed candidates

+After the EDIC Part II "key-validation" meeting and the final exam report has been obtained (in general three weeks after the exam session), a candidate feedback letter is generated and sent to the candidates electronically.
 The letter informs the candidate about the number of points necessary to pass the CCS section and the CBS section, how many points he/she has achieved in both sections and whether his/her result for the EDIC Part II exam is a pass or a fail.
 In addition, his/her personal performance compared to the exam population for the 3 CCSs and 3 CBSs is shown.
-The table provided to the candidates shows the present of correct 5 point marked expected answers given by the candidate in each CCS and CBS, compared to max score.
 Candidates who fail are informed that they are free to have another go.
 A maximum of three attempts is allowed.